 Learn from the Best

 At Truman, you will find a lively and engaged community of learners.
 Your professors have a passion for the field and are eager to share their knowledge and nursing experiences.
 You are treated like a professional—and if you are struggling, you can count on help from your professors.
 And with our small classes, you will quickly develop a sense of companionship with other nursing students.
 You will laugh together, cry together and spend late nights studying hard together.
 And you will make some of the best memories of your lives together.
+Truman is also home to the Rho Omega Chapter of the Sigma Theta Tau International Honor Society of Nursing, one of the world's largest nursing organizations.

 Success That Makes a Difference